 Kenneth James MarfiliusL.C.S.W., D.S.W.

 M.S.W.
-University of Pennsylvania
+School of Social Policy and Practice, University of Pennsylvania

 Military mental health, military families, veteran social work, homelessness, domestic violence, suicide prevention, substance use prevention and treatment, and military culture and social work practice

 FYS 101: First Year Seminar 101